Keeping Your Toy Dog Happy

-As some of the smallest dogs, there are many ways Toy Dog care is unique – so what can you do to keep your special dog’s needs satisfied?
+As some of the smallest dogs, there are many ways in which toy dog care is unique – so what can you do to keep your special dog’s needs satisfied?
+We’ll look at some of the ways you can help keep your toy dog happy, or things to consider if you think you want to get a toy dog.

 Examples of some typical breeds in this group include: